-A/ The peak: The number of visitors reached to the peak in 2008 and it exceeded 2 million.
+A/ The peak: Visitors number reached a peak in 2008 and it exceeded 2 million.

-Top/ highest/ maximum: The oil prices reached to the top/ highest in 1981 during the war.
+Top/ highest/ maximum: The oil prices reached the top/ highest in 1981 during the war.

-N.B: Some of the words to present the highest/ top of something are given bellow:
+N.B: Some of the words to present the highest/ top of something are given below:

 Apex, pyramid, zenith, acme, obelisk, climax, needle, spire, vertex, summit, tower, most, greatest, max, tops, peak, height, crown...

-A fluctuation: There was a fluctuation of the passenger numbers who used the railway transportation during the year 2003 to 2004.
+A fluctuation: There was a fluctuation in the passenger numbers who used railway transportation during the year 2003 to 2004.

-A variation: A variation on the shopping habit of teenagers can be observed from the data.
+A variation: A variation in the shopping habit of teenagers can be observed from the data.

 A disparately/ dissimilarity/ an inconsistency: The medicine tested among the rabbits shows an inconsistency of the effect it had.

-Stability: The data from the line graph show a stability of the price in the retail market from January till June for the given year.
+Stability: The data from the line graph show the stability of the price in the retail market from January till June for the given year.

 A plateau: As is presented in the line graph, there was a plateau of the oil price from 1985 to 1990.

-A fall: There was a fall of the price of the energy bulbs in 2010 which was less than $5.
+A fall: There was a fall in the price of the energy bulbs in 2010 which was less than $5.

-A decrease: After the initial four years, the company’s share price increased and there was a decrease of the loss it was bearing.
+A decrease: After the initial four years, the company’s share price increased, and there was a decrease in the bearish market.